CSUBioGroup/EGA-DTA/README.md

 Combine the drug graphs and protein features into .pt files for training. python convert_pytorch_data.py --use-precomputed-esm2

-Since the ALFABET model is based on TensorFlow, we have placed all preprocessed data and trained model weights at the following link: https://drive.google.com/drive/folders/1eQPO3dr4NfqUja_oW_bSAq6DUVAIyGWl?usp=drive_link
+Since the ALFABET model is based on TensorFlow, we have placed all preprocessed data (smile_graph.pkl) and trained model weights at the following link: https://drive.google.com/drive/folders/1eQPO3dr4NfqUja_oW_bSAq6DUVAIyGWl?usp=drive_link